preciofishbone/OmniaFx/docs/tutorials/getting-started/README.md

 # Build Your First Extension

-Please visit the tutorial [here](../first-extension#build-your-first-extension-like-a-boss)
+Please visit the tutorial on how to create a first extension [here](../first-extension#build-your-first-extension-like-a-boss)